l09-sumo/sumo/README.md

 # sumo
-A repository for the code for the Lego Sumo Code
+A repository for the nxc code used in the robot that placed second in the KTH Kista tournament 2016.